Rampaging Dragon of the North

 Rampaging Dragon of the North (北海の暴れ竜, Hokkai no Abare-Ryu), also known as North Sea Dragon, is a 1966 Japanese yakuza action crime film directed by Kinji Fukasaku starring Tatsuo Umemiya and produced by Toei Tokyo.

+In the film, members of the Ashida clan destroy the boats and equipment of a fishing village to punish the Yamagata family.
+A fisherman is killed.
+The victim's son returns after working with the yakuza and seeks revenge.

 Plot

 Following a stint with the yakuza, a fisherman's son named Jiro returns home to his fishing village to find the boats and equipment destroyed by Gen Ashida, son of the boss of the Ashida clan, and his men as punishment for the Yamagata family working together with other fishing families.
 Jiro's mother does not want a yakuza staying in their village and his childhood friend Reiko explains that his father was killed.
 His brother Toshio confides that their father Jiro had forgiven Jiro for abandoning the village, whereupon Jiro decides to seek vengeance.
 Jiro fights his way into Ashida headquarters to confront the boss Ashida himself but Gen catches him whips him as punishment.
 Jiro's wounds are treated by his neighbors Some and Oritsu while Jiro keeps his true plans for revenge secret from his mother, claiming that he got into a drunken brawl.

 Reiko's father Aida, now boss of the fishermen, is told by men from the Ashida clan that they are lowering their payments for fish, even though the village is not allowed to sell to anyone else.
 Jiro's youngest brother Shinkichi and another young fisherman named Toshi offer to help Jiro kill Ashida.
 One night the fishermen waste their money on a gambling operation run by Gen's bodyguard Kumai Go but Jiro joins and wins their money back for them.
 The next day Kumai attempts to win his money back from Jiro but Jiro continues to beat him and uses his winnings to buy information from Kumai about the strength of the Ashida clan, learning that their only weapon is the rifle owned by Gen. During a festival, Shinkichi and Toshi steal fireworks and use them to attack Ashida but Shinkichi is shot by Gen and washes up on the shore to die in Jiro's arms.